nurfatinas/SauceDemo-TestAutomation/README.md

 1. Clone the repository.
 2. Set up dependencies using Maven.
-3. Configure environment-specific settings.
-4. Run test cases using TestNG.
+3. Run test cases using TestNG.

 ## Disclaimer